ghc/ghc/doc/invoking.rst

     combined with :option:`--theme`.
 Note that order matters: The first specified theme will be the default.

+.. option:: --use-unicode

+    Enable use of Unicode characters in HTML output.

 .. option:: -c <file>
             --css=<file>